The following products can be converted to Revocable Living Trust ownership:

 - Take the form to a Notary to obtain a notarized signature.
 All Trustees’ signatures need to be notarized.

 - You’ll receive a notification when your requested changes have been made.
-Please allow up to 10 business days for us to complete your request.
+It may take approximately 10 business days to convert your account(s) to Trust ownership.
+Requests may take longer depending on the volume of requests we receive.

 Does Capital One have Trust accounts?